-sticky-group-id ID to identify the sticky group instance; the range is from 1 to 255. netmask netmask Specifies the network mask for IP stickiness. cookie name Specifies name of the cookie attached to the sticky-group-id value. insert (Optional) Specifies the cookie insert. ssl Specifies SSL stickiness. address source destination on (Optional) Specifies the real server IP address for the source, or the both destination, or both. timeout sticky-time (Optional) Specifies the sticky timer duration in minutes; the range is from 0 to 65535.
+sticky-group-id ID to identify the sticky group instance; the range is from 1 to 255. netmask netmask Specifies the network mask for IP stickiness. cookie name Specifies name of the cookie attached to the sticky-group-id value. insert (Optional) Specifies the cookie insert. ssl Specifies SSL stickiness. header name Specifies HTTP header stickiness. address source destination both Specifies the real server IP address for the source, or the destination, or both. timeout sticky-time (Optional) Specifies the sticky timer duration in minutes; the range is from 0 to 65535.